Uzbekistan Announces Preliminary Results In Parliamentary Elections

 Date

-TASHKENT, Oct 29 (NNN-UzA) – Uzbek Central Election Commission, has announced the preliminary results of the elections, for the 150-seat lower house of parliament.
+(MENAFN- IANS) Tashkent, Oct 29 (IANS) Uzbek Central Election Commission has announced the preliminary results of the elections for the 150-seat lower house of the Parliament.

-According to the commission, the Liberal Democratic Party of Uzbekistan gained the majority of seats, in the elections to the Legislative Chamber of the Oliy Majlis, the lower house of parliament.
+According to the commission, the Liberal Democratic Party of Uzbekistan gained the majority of seats in the elections to the Legislative Chamber of the Oliy Majlis, the lower house of the Parliament, reports Xinhua news agency.

-The commission also noted that, it was the first time the lower house elections were held based on a mixed electoral system.– NNN-UzA
+The commission also noted that it was the first time the lower house elections were held based on a mixed electoral system.

 Legal Disclaimer: